An atomic Coxeter presentation: Introduction

-The notion of reduced expressions (resp., reduced paths) for double cosets is introduced also in Williamson \cite{Wthesis} (see \cite[Definition 1.4]{EKo}, or Definition~\ref{def.rex} and \cite[Definition 1.9]{EKo} for a singlestep formulation; a \emph{reduced path} is a forward path associated to a reduced expression in the sense of the previous paragraph).
-A joint work with Elias \cite{EKo} introduces and classifies the braid relations for double cosets and proves Matsumoto's theorem, i.e., that any two reduced expressions of the same double coset are related by a series of braid relations.
+\end{defn} See Definition~\ref{def.rex} for Williamson's definition, in a singlestep formulation, and more details.
+Then a \emph{reduced path} is a forward path associated to a reduced expression in the sense of the previous paragraph.
+Loosely, a reduced path is a path which heads away from the origin in the Coxeter complex.
+A joint work with Elias \cite{EKo} introduces and classifies the braid relations for double cosets (see Section~\ref{ss:singmon} and Section~\ref{s.switchbacks}) and proves Matsumoto's theorem, i.e., that any two reduced expressions of the same double coset are related by a series of braid relations.

+\begin{ex} We are in the setting of Example~\ref{ex.aA2}.
+The regular reduced expression in Example~\ref{ex.aA2cont} corresponds to the singular reduced expression

+which records the colors the associated path passes through in Figure~\ref{rgbregex}.
+The following is a singular reduced expression of a regular element that does not come from a regular expression, for which the reader can draw a path on Figure~\ref{rgb}.